edyedy123/Fit-Friends-App/BTS530/proof_of_concept.md

 ## Functionality in this POC:
-FitNotes is an app that lets you log your workouts in a simple and easy to use way.
+FitNotes is an app that let the users log in there workouts in a simple and easy way.